 Who have you been quarantining with?

-My parents – they’re old and meant to be shielding so I can’t have them relying on others when I could be here to help.
-Plus, if they were to get sick I couldn’t see them being able to cope; that’s not a situation I’d be willing to risk allowing to happen.
+My parents.
+They’re old and meant to be shielding so I can’t have them relying on others when I could be here to help.
+Plus, if they were to get sick I couldn’t see them being able to cope; that’s not a situation I’d be willing to risk.

 Has the lockdown impacted your sex life, if so – how?

 It went from 100mph to zero pretty damn fast.
-There’s been lots of messaging with current and old flames, not necessarily sexy-time but mostly reassurances and promises of liaisons once we’re able to see each other again.
-We’re planning some fun dates of what we’d like to do once we’re able to get out and about, too.
+There’s been lots of messaging with current and old flames, not necessarily sexy messages but mostly reassurances and promises of liaisons once we can see each other again.

 Have any of your desires/fantasies changed during the lockdown?

-Nah, I’m living my best life….
-The things I get up to are already the things I love doing.
+Nah, I’m living my best life… The things I get up to are already the things I love doing.
 That’s not to say I’m not open to new things.
-I’ll try anything once, twice if I like it.
+I’ll try anything once, or twice if I like it.

 Describe your lockdown experience in three words.